 3. Always mention that your tweets are personal opinions

-It’s good practice to mention that everything you tweet and retweet is your personal opinion and is not endorsed by your company or your employer.
+It’s good to mention that everything you tweet and retweet is your personal opinion and is not endorsed by your company or employer.
 This might seem unnecessary, but the most insignificant tweet can get you into trouble!

 Personalization is slowly becoming a mainstay in maintaining long-term relationships with your customers.
 Given that the foundation of wowing your target audience lies in knowing them inside out, the most critical social media posting rules become knowing your customer and remaining hyper-relevant.